vipin-s0106/IMDB/README.md

 - Angular CLI
 - node

-### Installing Libreries, Setup and Run the servers
+### Installing Libraries, Setup and Run the servers
-- Open backend folder and run the below command to install required libreries for Python django and setup the virtual env and start backend server
+- Open backend folder and run the below command to install required libraries for Python django and setup the virtual env and start backend server
    - > cd IMDB_DJANGO_BACKEND
    - > py -m pip install --user virtualenv